RagedUnicorn/wow-classic-gearmenu/README.md

 ![](docs/ragedunicorn_wow_banner.png)

-> GearMenu aims to help the player switching between items in and out of combat.
+> GearMenu aims to help the player switch between items in and out of combat.
 When the player is in combat a combatqueue will take care of switching the item as soon as possible.
 It also allows you to define switching rules and keybinding slots.

 ![](docs/wow_badge_classic.svg)
 ![](docs/wow_badge_tbc.svg)